-4.1.
-Summary
+4.1 Summary

 - A. The competition space will consist of a stage with at least 3 competition stations, numbered sequentially (e.g., 1, 2, 3, etc.). - B. Each competitor will be assigned a start time and station number. - C. Each competitor will be given 44 minutes at their assigned station, made up of the following segments: - i.
 7 min Table Set Time - ii.
 15 minutes Preparation Time - iii.
 15 minutes Competition/Performance Time - iv.
-7 minutes Clean-Up Time. - D. The competitor will be in the competition square for Table Set Time, Preparation Time, Performance Time, and Clean-Up Time.
+7 minutes Clean-Up Time. - D. The competitor will be in the competition square for Table Set Time, Preparation Time, Performance Time, and Clean-Up Time. - E. A full schedule of competition flow will be made available for competitors 2 weeks prior to the event.